Legend of the Phantom Rider

-Legend of the Phantom Rider is a 2002 American Western horror film directed and produced by Alex Erkiletian and stars Denise Crosby and Robert McRay.
+Legend of the Phantom Rider is a 2002 American horror Western film directed and produced by Alex Erkiletian and stars Denise Crosby and Robert McRay.
 It was made in the area of Old Tucson, Arizona.
 Its budget was estimated to be $1.6 million.

 Plot

 A woman (Denise Crosby), is raped and her husband and son murdered by 'Blade' (Robert McRay) and his men on the range.
 She goes to the nearest town for help.
 But the gang also have it in a vise-like grip and the inhabitants will not assist until a non-speaking stranger confronts the men.
 In a series of gun battles, Pelgidium (also played by Robert McRay), whittles them down until just two of them support Blade against the man with the disfigured face and mysterious past.